hiccius/OpenGL/06-advanced/README.md

     - The depth buffer values are in the range [0.0, 1.0].
 From **view space** the conversion is done relatively to the **near (0.0)** and **far (1.0)** planes, usually proportional to **1/z** to give more precision to the objects that are closer to the viewer.
     - If the depth test cannot figure out which fragment is in front of the other, a glitch called **z-fighting** can appear.
 This can happen, for example, when two different shapes are in the same plane.

+- **Stencil testing** is used to discard fragments while rendering.
+It is done based on the content of the **stencil buffer** (usually an 8-bit buffer) and performed after the fragment is processed in the **fragment shader** but before **depth testing**.
+A common approach is to write to the buffer while rendering some objects and then conditionally render some fragments of the following objects.

 ### Examples
-The examples can be executed one by one without needing to pass any arguments, the only example supporting an optional argument is [1.
-Depth testing](#1-depth-testing).
+The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [1.
+Depth testing](#1-depth-testing), [2.
+Stencil testing](#1-stencil-testing).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. Depth testing
 This example shows the effect of different settings related to **depth testing**.
 If the example is executed with the option ```--disable```, no depth testing is performed.
 When the option is ```--visible```, the depth value of each fragment is displayed as a colour with values closer to 0.0 appearing black and values closer to 1.0, white.